arszero/Coursera_Capstone/week5.md

 * Then for each area, we compute the number of fast food restaurants, high schools, universities and offices.
 * For each of these four kinds of venues, a weight was assigned based on the top priorities defined by the customer.
 The weights were set to arbitrary values for this project for simplicity.
 We can always modify them based on real scenarios.
     * We assigned weight 1 to High Schools since high school student are potential customers.
-    * Weight 2 was assigned for Universities and offiices, since university students and employees are even better potential customers.
+    * Weight 2 was assigned for Universities and offices, since university students and employees are even better potential customers.
-    * Fast food restaurants received a negatiive weight (-2), since they are potential competitors.
+    * Fast food restaurants received a negative weight (-2), since they are potential competitors.
 * Then, the weighted sums of the number of venues was calculated for each of the 4 venue categories (high school, university, office, fast food restaurants).
 * At last, we ranked the areas based on the scores and found the best location for the new fast food branch.